| Overview

 economic conditions.
 Investors will begin to accumulate stock as conditions

+improve.
 The Third phase is characterized by record corporate earnings and peak economic

 conditions.
 The general public (having had enough time to forget about their last